arhohuttunen/coding-revolution/content/tutorial/junit-5-tutorial/basics/junit-5-parameterized-tests/index.md

 ## Summary

-JUnit 5 parameterized tests allow you to remove duplication from test code.
+JUnit 5 parameterized tests allow us to remove duplication from test code.
 They make it possible to execute the same test several times using different inputs.

-- Using `@ValueSource` is enough in most cases when you have just one argument, but you can also use `@EnumSource`, `@NullSource` and `@EmptySource`
+- Using `@ValueSource` is enough in most cases when we have just one argument, but we can also use `@EnumSource`, `@NullSource` and `@EmptySource`
-- If there are multiple arguments `@MethodSource` is the right choice in most cases, and you can reuse providers with `@ArgumentsSource`
+- If there are multiple arguments `@MethodSource` is the right choice in most cases, and we can reuse providers with `@ArgumentsSource`
-- For data-driven tests you can use `@CsvFileSource`
+- For data-driven tests we can use `@CsvFileSource`
-- You can write your custom argument conversions with `ArgumentConverter`
+- You can write our custom argument conversions with `ArgumentConverter`
-- To customize arguments aggregation you can use `ArgumentsAggregator`
+- To customize arguments aggregation we can use `ArgumentsAggregator`

 The example code for this guide can be found in [GitHub](https://github.com/arhohuttunen/junit5-examples/tree/main/junit5-parameterized-tests).